dhodgson615/Lambda-Calculus-Interpreter/README.md

 - **Educational Clarity**

-  Walk through λ-calculus parsing and reduction step by step.
+  Walk through λ-calculus parsing and reduction step by step in its full inefficient glory.

 - **Practical Demonstration**

-  Show parsing, AST manipulation, β- and δ-reduction.
+  Show parsing, AST manipulation, β- and δ-reduction to practice interpreter design for when I make big boy compilers later.

 - **Extensibility**

-  Modular codebase ready for typed λ-calculus, custom reduction strategies, or new primitives.
+  Modular codebase ready for typed λ-calculus, custom reduction strategies, or new primitives, assuming I have time to get around to those.

 ---